ChrisAntley1/Speak-to-Lichess/README.md

 My initial goal was to completely control the game with spoken word and require no keyboard input.
 However, the move input textbox does not automatically enter values without real keyboard input (Programmaticly triggering keyboard events failed to make the input box submit moves in my experience).

+Speak to Lichess is Open Source.

 ### Known issues:

 The list of replaced words in the options page does display certain setting values that are also saved in chrome local storage; I highly recommend NOT deleting or editing these values!

+Holding the ctrl key while 'toggle' is set will set off a lot of errors.